YeetingWaterbottle/I-hate-spotify-ads/README.md

 full.py is just random stuff that i thought was *~~"cool"~~*

-<h2>my frist ever python "project" also im not resonsible for anything. dont blame it on me thanks.</h2>
+<h2>my first ever python "project" also im not resonsible for anything. dont blame it on me thanks.</h2>